MonetDBSolutions/monetdb-url-spec/tests.md

 * `PARSE url`: parse the URL, this should succeed.

-* `REJECT url`: parse the URL, the URL should be rejected
+* `REJECT url`: parse the URL, it should be rejected.

-* `SET key=value`: modify a parameter before or after parsing the URL.
+* `SET key=value`: modify a parameter, can occur before or after parsing the URL.
   Used to model command line parameters, Java Properties objects, etc.

 * `EXPECT key=value`: verify that the given parameter now has the given value.
-Absent values are written as the empty string.
 Fail the test case if the value is different.

 At the start of each block the parameters are reset to their default values.

-Special `connect_`` keys are also supported.
-Plus `valid`, which is true if validation rules pass and false otherwise.
+The EXPECT clause can verify all parameters listen in the Parameters section of the spec, all 'virtual parameters' and also the special case 'valid' which is a boolean indicating whether all validity rules in section 'Interpreting the parameters' hold.

+Note: an `EXPECT` of the virtual parameters implies `EXPECT valid=true`, as do `PARSE` and `REJECT`.
+In the case of `PARSE`, `valid` must be true.
+In the case of `REJECT`, if the URL is syntactically correct but `valid=false`, this is considered a succesful rejection of the URL.

+TODO before 1.0 does the above explanation make sense?

 ## Tests from the examples